Vernon Coaker: Political career

 Coaker served as a district councillor for the Cotgrave Ward in Rushcliffe, Nottinghamshire from 1983 to 1997 and was leader of the Labour group on the council between 1987 and 1997.
 He stood for the Rushcliffe constituency seat in 1983.
 He contested Gedling in 1987 and 1992, before defeating Andrew Mitchell at the 1997 election, becoming the first Labour MP to win the Gedling seat.

 After a number of parliamentary private secretary roles, Coaker became a government whip in May 2005, having been an assistant whip since June 2003.
 He served as a minister of state at the Home Office between 2008 and 2009 before being moved to take up the role of minister of state for schools and learning between 2009 and 2010.

 Following the Labour defeat at the 2010 general election, Coaker was appointed as Shadow Secretary of State for Northern Ireland in October 2011.
 Coaker joined dozens of shadow ministers in resigning from his position on 26 June 2016 in Labour's parliamentary disquiet over the leadership of Jeremy Corbyn.
 He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.
 He lost his seat in the 2019 general election.

 In December 2020, it was announced he would be conferred a life peerage after a nomination by Labour Party Leader Keir Starmer.
-On 22 March 2021, he was introduced to the House of Lords as Baron Coaker, of Gedling in the County of Nottinghamshire.
+On 3 February 2021, he was created as Baron Coaker, of Gedling in the County of Nottinghamshire.
 He made his maiden speech on 17 May 2021 during the Queen's Speech debate, and was later appointed to the front bench as a Home Affairs and Defence spokesperson.

+After the 2024 United Kingdom general election, he was appointed by Keir Starmer to the Labour government as Defence Minister.

+In July 2026, he was reappointed to the new government as Minister of State at the Ministry of Defence by Andy Burnham.